RiftValleySoftware/RVS_GTDriver/README.md

 =
 The docs won't be available until I upgrade to Catalina.
 Jazzy doesn't like Xcode 11, running on Mojave.

+NOT A DEVICE DRIVER
+-
+RVS_BLEDriver is a low-level native Swift (Apple) driver.
+It is not a "device driver," which usually sit at an operating system level (kernel or user space).
+It is designed to translate between a **B**luetooth **L**ow-**E**nergy (BLE) connection to a device, and a user application; presenting an object model of the device.

 REQUIREMENTS
 -
 The Driver is provided as a [Swift](https://developer.apple.com/swift/)-only shared dynamic [framework](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html).